-To optimise signal timings for the whole Network choose 'Optimise for Delay' or 'Optimise for PRC' from the Optimiser menu.
-LinSig will adjust the signal timings of the current Scenario to minimise total traffic delay or maximise PRC for the Network.
+To optimise offsets only for the whole Network choose 'Optimise Offsets only for Delay' or 'Optimise Offsets only for PRC' from the Optimiser pop-out menu on the Modelling menu.
+LinSig will adjust the Offsets of the current Scenario to minimise total traffic delay or maximise PRC for the Network.

-3.12.3.2.
+4.12.3.2.
 Optimising Signal Timings for a Single Junction

 To optimise signal timings for a single Junction right click on the Junction and choose 'Optimise this Junction for PRC' or 'Optimise this Junction for delay' as appropriate.
-LinSig will adjust the Stage Lengths and offset of just the Stage Stream or Streams controlling the Junction to minimise traffic delay or maximise PRC over all the Lanes contained by the Junction.
+LinSig will adjust the Stage Lengths and offset of just the Stage Stream or Streams controlling the

-3.12.3.3.
+Junction to minimise traffic delay or maximise PRC over all the Lanes contained by the Junction.

+4.12.3.3.
 Optimising Signal Timings for a Single Stream